akhilharihar/wtforms-validators/README.md

 # wtforms-validators
-This package does not replace the wtforms builtin validators, instead it provides few validators which are not provided in wtforms package that are frequently used in web applications.
+Additional validators for wtforms used in web applications frequently.

 ## Installation
 ```